EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-crear-una-contrasena-segura/index.en.md

 **Make sure your password includes uppercase, lowercase, special characters and numbers, mixed**.
 This way we greatly increase the number of attempts an attacker has to make to obtain a password, since now he will have to include special characters, numbers, uppercase and lowercase letters in each attempt.

+Protip: If you are a Spanish speaker make sure to obliterate your hacker's attempts by including the "ñ" character in your password.

 ```bash
 #
 aliensaristoteleselectron # Lowercase